Motivic classes of some classifying stacks: Preliminaries

 \section{Preliminaries}

-Our algebraic stacks will always be of finite presentation over the base, which will usually be a field or possibly another finitely presented stack over a field.
-We also assume that our stacks have affine (but not necessarily finite), stabilisers.
-This ensures that our stacks may be stratified into locally closed substacks which are global quotients by general linear groups \cite[Proposition~3.5.9]{kresch1999}.
+By default, our schemes, algebraic spaces and algebraic stacks will be of finite presentation over a field.
+We will also assume that our stacks have affine, but not necessarily finite, stabilisers.
+In particular, this ensures that our algebraic spaces have open dense schematic loci~\cite[Proposition~II.6.7]{knutson1973}, and that they admit finite stratifications into locally closed subspaces which are schemes.
+Furthermore, the conditions on algebraic stacks imply that they admit finite stratifications into locally closed substacks which are global quotients of schemes by general linear groups~\cite[Proposition~3.5.9]{kresch1999}.

 We will often use the \term{functor of points} perspective, and will frequently identify schemes and varieties with their functor of points.
 When talking about sheaves, we will, by default, work over the site of schemes over a given base, and we will use the fppf topology.
 The symbols $\emptyset$ and $\ast$ are used for the initial and terminal objects in the associated sheaf category.
-We will usually refer to sheaf of groups simply as groups.
+We will usually refer to sheaves of groups simply as groups.

 Torsors will play an important role in this work.
 The canonical reference for torsors is Giraud's book on non-abelian cohomology \cite{giraud1971}.
 A shorter and more basic introduction is given in Milne's book on étale cohomology \cite[Section III.4]{milne1980}.
 Recall that a \term{pseudo-torsor} for a group $G$ is a sheaf of $G$-sets $T$ on which $G$ acts freely and transitively.
 If $G$ is non-commutative, we will usually assume that $G$ acts on $T$ from the right.
 By free and transitive, we mean that the map $T \times G \to T \times T$ given by $(t, g) \mapsto (t, t\cdot g)$ is an isomorphism.
 If in addition the map $T \to \ast$ is a local epimorphism, we call $T$ a \term{torsor}.
 The torsors for a group $G$ are classified by the classifying stack $\BB G$.
 When we want to be explicit about the base $\stack{S}$, which in general will be a stack, we use the notation $\BB_{\stack{S}} G$.